 Conservation

-Mkomazi National Park, together with Tsavo West National Park, forms one of the largest and most important protected ecosystems on earth.
+Mkomazi National Park, together with Tsavo West National Park, forms one of the largest and most important protected ecosystems on Earth.

 By the 1980s, following years of unregulated hunting and grazing, Mkomazi had suffered a dramatic decline in species and a loss of more than 50% of its natural vegetation.
 Most significant was the poaching of elephants and the loss of the endangered black rhino.
-In the 1960s more than 400 black rhino roamed the savanna of Mkomazi.
+In the 1960s more than 400 black rhinos roamed the savanna of Mkomazi.
 By the late ’80s there were none.

 In 1989, the rehabilitation of Mkomazi Game Reserve was given priority project status by the Department of Wildlife of the Government of Tanzania.